 ~ Green Chile Chicken Casserole (One of my most popular recipes of all time, my version is only slightly adapted from the original from my New Mexico “born and bred” friend, Tavie.)

-~ John Wayne Mexican Casserole (A Mexican casserole approved by The Duke himself?!
-How can you go wrong?
-Hehe.
-Seriously, this casserole is nice and hearty, and easy to put together.)
+~ Easy Mexican Casserole (This casserole is nice and hearty, and yes, easy to put together.)

 ~ Pantry Black Bean, Corn, and Salsa Soup (Just like the name says … so easy to pull the ingredients for this one out of your pantry, and it’s really good!)